peteroupc/CBOR/docs/PeterO.Cbor.ICBORToFromConverter-T.md

 <b>Parameters:</b>

- * &lt;T&gt;: Type of objects that a class implementing this method can convert to and from CBOR objects.
+ * &lt;T&gt;: Type of objects that a class implementing this method can convert to and rom CBOR objects.

 <a id="FromCBORObject_PeterO_Cbor_CBORObject"></a>
 ### FromCBORObject